Shink247/AttriSense-HR-Dashboard/README.md

 Built with 🤍 by **Shinora Khan**, MBA Candidate at UCR | AI/ML Engineer | HR Tech Enthusiast.

+📄 ## License
+This project is licensed under the [MIT License](LICENSE).
+Please provide credit if you use or adapt this project.

 [LinkedIn](https://www.linkedin.com/in/shinora-khan) • [GitHub](https://github.com/Shink247)